GlobedGD/globed2/contribution.md

 Short descriptions of available utility namespaces (`util::` omitted for simplicity sake):

 * `collections` - provides various collections like `CappedQueue` and util methods for working with other collections.
-* `crypto` - provides cryptography utilities like secure hashing.
+* `crypto` - provides cryptography utilities like secure hashing and TOTP generation.
 * `data` - provides helpers `byte`, `bytearray` and `bytevector` and byteswap implementations.
 * `debugging` - provides a `Benchmarker` class and other utilities for debugging code.
 * `net` - provides networking utilities.